Lishkon/java-challenges-logging/DAILYLOGS.md

  Nov 29, 2018, Day 10:
    - [x] Started HackerRank's 30 Days Of Coding challenge.
 Day 2 completed (Day 1 was completed the other day some time ago)
    - [x] Worked through some additional challenges on Codingbat.com
-   - [ ] Read through Chapter 7 from "Head first Java"
-   - [ ] Started SimplePigLatin kata (kyu5) from CodeWars.
-Struggling to find the solution to the punctuation issue
  ---

  Nov 28, 2018, Day 9: